ddnexus/elastics-doc/source/doc/6-flex-backup.md

     flex-backup 1.0.0 (c) 2012-2013 by Domizio Demichelis

         flex-backup:
-            Flex tool to dump/load data from/to elasticsearch.
+            Generic binary tool to dump/load data from/to any elasticsearch index (no app needed).
+            If you need to migrate data, use the flex migration mechanism, that provides live reindexing.
         Usage:
             flex-backup <command> [options]
         <command>:
             dump    dumps the data from one or more elasticsearch indices load    loads a dumpfile
             stats   prints the full elasticsearch stats

         Notice: The load command will load the dump-file into elasticsearch without removing any pre-existent data.
                 If you need fresh indices, use the flex:index:delete and flex:index:create rake tasks from your application, which will also recreate the mapping.
-If you need to reindex you can use flex:backup:reindex.

     Common options:
         -f, --file [FILE]                The path of the dumpfile (default: './flex-backup.dump')